 Along with all the practical ways that design enhances your building, it goes without saying that aesthetics add value.
 Texture, colour, and style are what make you proud to say “this is where I work”, or “this is my home”.

 At Imagine Inc. we care about the “Art” in building, and how the design affects how people think and move about your space.
 We offer interior and exterior design consultation, as well as a complimentary sales meeting to help you achieve your goals for your space.
 Feel free to contact us for your design needs!

 Stockton, N. (2014, January 27).
 There’s a Science to Foot Traffic, and It Can Help Us Design Better Cities.
 Retrieved from Wired: https://www.wired.com/2014/01/space-syntax-china/

-Imagery sourced from www.unsplash.com + Imagine Inc.’s collection of completed projects for clients.
+Imagery sourced from www.unsplash.com + Imagine Inc.’s own collection of completed projects.